Reading time: 5 minutes

 What are the rules?

-It’s a legal requirement for all super funds (including SMSFs) to prepare a documented investment strategy during the SMSF’s set-up process.
+It’s a legal requirement for all SMSFs to prepare a documented investment strategy during the SMSF’s setup process.

-This strategy (including any insurance coverage) must be reviewed regularly by fund trustees to ensure that it continues to reflect member needs and circumstances as they change over time.
+This strategy (including any insurance coverage) must be reviewed regularly by your fund’s trustees to ensure it continues to reflect member needs and circumstances as they change over time.

-Ongoing trustee compliance with their fund’s investment strategy is then checked as part of their annual audit by a licensed SMSF auditor.
+Ongoing trustee compliance with your fund’s investment strategy is then checked as part of your annual audit by a licensed SMSF auditor.

-The Super System Review conducted by the Federal Government in 2015 found that SMSF members were more likely than those in other superannuation sectors to hold insurance outside super.
-This finding led to the conclusion that SMSFs should not be required to provide a default level of insurance for members, as many public sector funds do.
+The Super System Review conducted by the Federal Government in 2015 found that SMSF members were more likely than those in other types of funds to hold insurance outside super.
+As a result, SMSFs are not required to provide a default level of insurance for members as many public sector funds do.

-But SMSF trustees were not let off the hook completely.
-You must still thoroughly consider each member’s financial situation to determine if they have an appropriate level of insurance cover.
+But SMSF trustees are not let off the hook completely.
+You must thoroughly consider each member’s financial situation to determine if they have an appropriate level of insurance cover.
 Important considerations include:

-- whether you have any dependants and, if so, how those dependants could be provided for if you were to die or were unable to work for any reason.
+- Whether members have any dependants and, if so, how those dependants could be provided for if the members were to die or were unable to work for any reason

 What types of insurance cover are SMSFs allowed to provide?